 Arguably, your welcome email sequence is the juiciest sequence of emails that you'll ever send, and the reason is straightforward: Your new email subscriber is most interested in you and your blog – and most likely to engage, click and buy, right after they add their email to your list.

 That's so important that I'll say (write?) it again: Your new subscriber is most likely to do business with you right after they sign up.

-It takes a lot for someone to willingly give up their email.
+It takes a lot for someone to give up their email willingly.
 When they do, you know that it means something.
 Something powerful.
 It means they are interested in you.

-Did you know that, on average, welcome emails have a 4 times greater open rate and 5 times greater click-through rate as any other email?
+Did you know that, on average, welcome emails have a 4 times greater open rate and 5 times greater click-through rate than any other email?
 Yup.
 These things work.

-As a result, it's critical that bloggers strike while the iron is hot by taking advantage of their interest by thanking them, then hitting them with your best stuff.
+As a result, bloggers must strike while the iron is hot by taking advantage of their interest by thanking them, then hitting them with your best stuff.

 This is where your welcome email comes into play.

 5 things that must go into your welcome email

 Just so we're clear, what is a welcome email?
 It's an email (or a sequence of emails) that automatically gets sent to every new subscriber to your email list.

 Write it once using your email provider's autoresponder or sequence features and then set up a rule (or an “automation”) to automatically send that email to new subscribers.
 Here's how to create email sequences in ConvertKit.